Jeimer Candelario Player Props: Nationals vs. Cubs

 Jeimer Candelario At The Plate

-- Candelario leads Washington in total hits (27) this season while batting .231 with 11 extra-base hits.
+- Candelario has 28 hits, which ranks first among Washington hitters this season, while batting .231 with 11 extra-base hits.

-- In 62.1% of his 29 games this season, Candelario has picked up at least one hit.
-He's also had seven multi-hit games.
+- Candelario has reached base via a hit in 19 games this year (of 30 played), and had multiple hits in seven of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.